bdolan55/CI_PP1_DND/README.md

 ## Technologies Used

 ### Languages
-- HTML
+- HTML - Used for the Basic Layout of the DND Group Website.
-- CSS
+- CSS - Used for the styling of the DND Group Website.
-- JavaScript
+- JavaScript - Used for Burger Menu Toggle Button in the smaller screen sizes.

 ### Frameworks & Tools
-- Bootstrap v5.0
+- GitHub - Storing the pushed code and Version Control.
-- GitHub
+- Gitpod - Online IDE.
-- Gitpod
+- Bootstrap Version 5.2 - Carousel Images on Home Page.
-- Tinypng
+- Tinypng - Used to Compress the Images for the Website.
-- Balsamiq
+- Balsamiq - Wireframe Software used at start of Project for site layout.
-- Google Fonts
+- Google Fonts - Used for the fonts within the website.
+Link within Head of the website
-- Font Awesome
+- Font Awesome - Used for the Socials Tags in footer
-- Favicon
+- Favicon - Used for the Browser tab Logo.
+Link within head of Website.

 ## Features
 The page consists of Four pages and eight site features.